Documenting the African Union's leadership in the Darfur Peace Process and the mediation between Sudan and South Sudan.

 This project emerged out of a partnership between the African Union and World Peace Foundation; it was funded by the U.S. Institute of Peace and World Peace Foundation, and developed in collaboration with Tufts University's Digital Collections and Archives.

 Sudan Peace Archive researchers included: Elspeth Macdonald, Margaret Tiernan, Jasmine Bhatia, Massaab al-Aloosy, and Devika de Puy Kamp.
-With special thanks to Erin Faulder and Anne Sauer.
+With special thanks to Erin Faulder, Anne Sauer and Eliot Wilczek.
 Additional research support provided by Lauren Kitz and Ljiljana Setka.